kasparsd/contact-form-7-extras/readme.txt.md

 ### Usage

-The plugin adds a new "Customize" tab for each Contact Form 7 form in the WordPress administration area.
+The plugin adds a new "Controls" tab for each Contact Form 7 form in the WordPress administration area.

 ### Analytics Tracking